ab9106/Snake-game/README.md

 - The game ends if the snake collides with the screen borders or itself.
 - You can restart the game by pressing any arrow key after it ends.

-## Live Demo

-You can play the game live by visiting the following link: [Play Snake Game](https://your-game-url-here.com)

 ![Snake Game Screenshot 2](Screenshot(76).png)